-In terms of employment (Chart 22[1]), the year-on-year growth rate in the number of employees in the Labour Force Survey has generally been moving at around 1.0 percent.
-The year-on-year growth rate in the number of regular employees in the Monthly Labour Survey has basically been moving in the range of 1.5-2.0 percent.
-Looking at the number of regular employees in the Monthly Labour Survey in detail, while both full-time and part-time employees have continued to increase, the growth in part-time employees, in particular, has accelerated since around the end of 2006, resulting in a rise in the ratio of part-time employees from the previous year (Charts 22[1] and [2]).
+In terms of employment (Chart 24[1]), the year-on-year growth rate in the number of employees in the Labour Force Survey has generally been moving at around 1.0 percent, but the growth rate dropped slightly in January.
+The year-on-year growth rate in the number of regular employees in the Monthly Labour Survey has recently been moving at around 2.0 percent.
+Looking at the number of regular employees in the Monthly Labour Survey in detail, while both full-time and part-time employees have continued to increase, the growth in part-time employees, in particular, has accelerated since around the end of 2006, resulting in a rise in the ratio of part-time employees from the previous year (Charts 24[1] and [2]).

-Nominal wages per employee have remained somewhat lackluster (Chart 20[1]).
-The year-on-year rate of change in regular payments has stayed at around zero percent, since they have been held down by the retirement of the high-wage-earning baby-boomers and by an increase in the hiring of relatively low-wage-earning new graduates under a situation in which firms have persisted in labor cost restraints.
-As for overtime payments, the pace of increase has slowed lately, to around zero percent on a year-on-year basis, although they have remained on moderate upward trend.
-Meanwhile, special payments in а November-December-which represent most winter bonuses-continued to decline following that of summer bonuses (June-August).
+Nominal wages per employee have remained somewhat lackluster (Chart 22[1]).
+The year-on-year rate of change in regular payments has stayed slightly positive, since they have been held down by the retirement of the high-wage-earning baby-boomers and by an increase in the hiring of relatively low-wage-earning new graduates under a situation in which firms have persisted in labor cost restraints.11